Philosophy (PHIL)

 PHIL 3610 Ancient Philosophy (3 credits)

-Examination of ancient Greek and Roman philosophy, from the pre-Socratic philosophers through the Hellenistic schools, with an emphasis on Plato and Aristotle.
-Including other philosophers such as Heraclitus, Parmenides, Pythagoras, Plotinus, Epicurus, Seneca and Sextus Empiricus.
-Issues may include the soul, immorality, knowledge, eros, and fate and freedom.
+Examines ancient Greek and Roman philosophy, from the pre-Socratic philosophers through the Hellenistic schools, with an emphasis on Plato and Aristotle.
+Other philosophers studied may include: Heraclitus, Parmenides, Pythagoras, Plotinus, Epicurus, Seneca and Sextus Empiricus.
+Explores such topics as the soul, immorality, knowledge, eros, and fate and freedom.

 Level of Study: Undergraduate